-A Seattle native, Dana Cree began her culinary career in 2000, studying in the culinary, baking, and pastry programs at The Art Institute of Seattle.
-Cree worked in the savory side of the kitchen for three years at Seattle’s Lampreia, studying the restrained, minimalistic northern Italian cuisine of Scott Carsberg, before turning to pastry.
-After a lengthy stage at The Fat Duck in Bray, England, in early 2005, Cree returned to Seattle to hold the pastry chef position at the seasonal, farm-to-table restaurant Eva, in Seattle’s Tangletown district.
+A Seattle native, Dana Cree began her culinary journey in 2000, studying at The Art Institute of Seattle.
+Cree first worked in the savory side of the kitchen for three years at Seattle’s Lampreia, before heeding her pastry calling.
+After a lengthy stage at The Fat Duck, in Bray, England, in early 2005, Cree returned to Seattle and assumed the role of Pastry Chef at Eva.
+There she honed her flavor-focused and detail-oriented style.

-In 2007, Cree spent a few highly influential weeks staging with Alex Stupak at WD-50.
-Upon return to Seattle, Cree took the helm at the contemporary American restaurant Veil, where she explored modernist technique in a fine dining setting, putting to use the lessons learned at WD-50 and The Fat Duck.
-During her time at Veil, Cree was named “Best Pastry Chef; 2008” by Seattle magazine.
+Cree spent several highly influential weeks staging with Alex Stupak at WD-50, in New York.
+Upon returning to Seattle, she took the helm at Veil.
+It was there that she explored modernist technique in a fine dining setting, putting to use lessons learned at WD-50 and The Fat Duck.

 When Veil closed in 2008, Cree joined the opening team at Poppy.
 There she continued to refine and focus her concepts, crafting exciting accessible plates, fit for the high-volume setting.
 Her work at Poppy earned her recognition from StarChefs, who presented her with a Rising Star award in 2009.

 Cree left Seattle in 2010, and after a stage at Noma, in Copenhagen, she returned to the States to work at Alinea in Chicago.
 There she learned to push the boundaries of possibility.
 Later that year Cree found herself back in Denmark as the Pastry Chef at Kadeau restaurant, on the island of Bornholm.
 There she immersed herself in Baltic products, and a New Nordic minimalist style.